mikee47/ConfigDB/README.rst

 Schema rules
 ------------

-- Root object is always a :cpp:class:`ConfigDB::Database`.
+- Root object is always a :cpp:class:`ConfigDB::Database`
-- Direct children should be a :cpp:class:`ConfigDB::Store`.
-- A store has no direct values (string, integer, etc), but a group does.
-- If a database has any direct :cpp:class:`ConfigDB::Group` children, then it must also define a default store type.
+- A database is always rooted in a directory
+- Root object must have a `store` property indicating which class of store to use.
+Currently only 'json' is implemented - see :cpp:class:`ConfigDB::Json::Store`.
+- Child objects may also have a `store` property.
+A Json store creates a separate filename using JSONPath format and does not use subdirectories.
+  The name of the store forms the JSONPath prefix for any contained objects and values.

+A store implementation inherits both the :cpp:class:`ConfigDB::Store` and :cpp:class:`ConfigDB::Object` classes.
+Because ArduinoJson already deals with object typing, this mechanism is templated.
+Other store types would need to provide type overloads as required.